 |I don't understand||No lo comprendo||Noh loh comprendo|

-If you want to learn Mexican Spanish in more detail, then check out this introductory Spanish course by Patrick Jackson on Amazon, with 30 lessons and around 20 hours of learning material.
+If you want to learn Mexican Spanish in more detail in CD form, then check out this introductory Spanish course by Patrick Jackson on Amazon, with 30 lessons and around 20 hours of learning material.
 It is specifically built to teach the Latin American version of Spanish and is ideal for people looking to go on holiday or relocate to Central or South America.
 It is available for free with a no risk trial of Audible.

 Travel Essentials For Visiting Mexico